Michael Kannengieser's Substack Page

 That's for Life

-On December 20, 2006, I woke up at around five o’clock in the morning, one hour before I typically arise, and did something I never do that early in the day.
+On December 20, 2006, I woke up at around five o’clock in the morning, one hour before I typically rose, and did something I never do that early in the day.
 I checked my e-mail.
 My inbox contained a message from a woman whom I only knew casually through my best friend and former partner in the police department.
 Her name is Denise, and my friend Stephen hired her to work in the shop he owned.
-I helped out at his store fixing his computers and doing some counter work with the customers.
-Denise and I often talked and joked when we were there together, but our relationship was strictly professional as we were both married and had families.
+I helped at his store, fixing his computers and doing some counter work with the customers.
+Denise and I often talked and joked when we were there together, but our relationship was strictly professional, as we were both married and had families.
 Besides, she was Stephen’s friend from childhood.

 Urgent!
 Please read!

-It wasn’t spam, and I didn’t think she would hit me up with some sort of business scheme; but, for the life of me I couldn’t think of a single issue where I’d need to speak to her in a hurry.
+It wasn’t spam, and I didn’t think she would hit me up with some sort of business scheme; but, for the life of me, I couldn’t think of a single issue where I’d need to speak to her in a hurry.

 I opened the e-mail.